joshlarsen/curriculum-docker/notes/outline.md

   - Go through all the components of a Dockerfile
   - Walk through how the current app works.

-## Image Lab: Build a Dockerfile for an existing code base.
+## Lab 2.2: Build a Dockerfile for an existing code base.

 * Walk thru Demo App Architecture
   - Add Architectural Diagram with each components